 The Bank determines the appropriate classification of its investments in debt securities at the time of purchase and reevaluates such determinations at each balance sheet date.
 Debt securities are classified as held to maturity when the Bank has the positive intent and ability to hold the securities to maturity.
 Debt securities for which the Bank does not have the intent or ability to hold to maturity are classified as available for sale.
-Debt securities and are reported at fair value, with unrealized gains and losses recognized in earnings.
+Debt securities that are bought and held principally for the purpose of selling them in the near term are classified as trading securities and are reported at fair value, with unrealized gains and losses recognized in earnings.
 Debt securities not classified as held to maturity or as trading, are classified as available for sale, and are carried at fair market value, with the unrealized gains and losses, net of tax effect, included in the determination of comprehensive income (loss) and reported in stockholders' equity.
-At December 31, 2023 and 2022, all of the Bank's debt securities were classified as available for sale.
+At December 31, 2024 and 2023, all of the Bank's debt securities were classified as available for sale.